-Technically known as hallux valgus, a bunion is a bony deformity of the joint at the base of the big toe.
+A bunion (technically known as hallux valgus) is a bony deformity, or swelling, of the joint at the base of the big toe.
+The main sign of a bunion is that the big toe points towards the second toe on the same foot, which usually forces the foot bone attached to it to stick outwards.
 Often red in appearance, a bunion can be, and often is, painful.

 What causes bunions?

 The short answer is: nobody knows.
 Some think that high heels or tight fitting shoes can cause them, but they are also found in societies where shoes aren’t worn.
-Others think that genetics could play a factor, as the condition can run in families.
-But, as there’s no known ‘gene for bunions’ – it is more likely that it’s abnormal skeletal biomechanics that are inherited – which can lead to bunions.
+Others think that, as bunions can run in families, genetics could play a factor.
+But, even if this is the case, there is no ‘gene for bunions’ – it is more likely that abnormal skeletal biomechanics are inherited, which then lead to the formation of bunions.
 Of course, tight fitting shoes won’t help the situation – they are very likely to make the condition worse.

 If bunions have a genetic cause, you’ll either be predisposed to them or you won’t.
 You can’t (yet!) change your genetic make-up on demand.
-However, if you suspect that you might be prone to them, there are things you can do to ‘discourage’ them – mainly to do with footwear.
-The single biggest thing you can do is to ensure that you wear shoes with a broad toe box (area at the front of the shoe), and wear high heels sparingly if at all.
+However, if you suspect that you might be prone to them, there are things you can do to ‘discourage’ them – to slow their formation.
+These are to do with footwear – make sure you wear shoes with a broad toe box (area at the front of the shoe) to comfortably accommodate the toes, and wear high heels sparingly if at all.

 Treatment – non-surgical